-The post below was first published on Rohantime in 2009 it has been republished today to mark the day 34 years ago on May 8th 1978 – First ascent of Mount Everest without supplemental oxygen, by Reinhold Messner and Peter Habeler one of the greatest mountaineering achievements.
+The post below was first published on Rohantime in 2009.
+It has been republished today to mark the day 38 years ago May 8th 1978 – First ascent of Mount Everest without supplemental oxygen, by Reinhold Messner and Peter Habeler one of the greatest mountaineering achievements.

-The outdoor equipment industry 2009 has a fantastic choice of fabrics available to the equipment designers.
+The outdoor equipment industry has a fantastic choice of fabrics available to equipment designers.
 Fabrics and coatings that perform faultlessly at the limits of human physical endeavour.
 Fabrics that look good and feel good.
-Fabrics made from fibres that are fine warm and will keep us all dry or cool all the time.
+Fabrics made from fibres that are fine, warm and will keep us all dry or cool whatever the weather.

 That hasn’t always been the case.
 Before the more technically based fabrics the protection offered by outdoor clothing was more limited.
-In some ways there was an expectation that the probability was that you would get damp in the UK climate the question was how wet.
+In some ways there was an expectation that the probability was you would get damp in the UK climate and the question was how much.
 The aim initially was to try to ensure a greater degree of comfort whilst wet.

 The early Rohan years where peppered with brave attempts to innovate Rohan fabrics for particular end-uses.
-The fist attempt at analysing what the customer actually wanted from their garments was underway.
-Rather than visa verse and the users putting up with what was made available to them.
+The first attempt at analysing what the customer actually wanted from their garments was underway, rather than visa verse and the users putting up with what was made available to them.

-Rohan during the 1970′s was very much involved with the growing and interesting group of climbers that became know as Alpinists.
+Rohan, during the 1970’s, was involved with the growing and interesting group of climbers that became know as Alpinists.
 The men and women that climbed big mountains, travelled light and used minimum kit.
 Demanding much more from their clothing and kit.
-They resisted the Sherpa assisted expeditions, preferring to carry in their own kit from home, across the globe to base camp and finally to the mountain tops.
-The younger members of this group had a big influence on the design disciplines that I suspect are still embedded in the Rohan products today.
+Preferring to carry all their own kit from home, across the globe to base camp and finally to the mountain tops.
+The younger members of this group had a big influence on the design disciplines that are still embedded in the some Rohan products today.
 It’s not surprising that the phrases such as ‘function dictates form’ and ‘fit for purpose’ became real and unimpeachable in all Rohan thinking around this time.
 Alpinists where hard task masters.
 Garment failure was not an option.
 Rohan learnt the trade in a hard school.

-Alpinists needed a garment that would shed snow and ice, was windproof, lightweight, absorb perspiration and fit over the top of other layers.
-Added to this pockets where vital secure and accessible.
+Alpinists needed a garment that would repel snow and ice, windproof, lightweight, absorb perspiration and fit over the top of other layers.
+Added to this, pockets where vital both secure and accessible.
 Remember all this was before Gore-tex.
 Rohans answer was Windlord Fabric.
-A fabric developed by and only available from Rohan in the late 1970′s.
+A fabric developed by and only available from Rohan in the late 1970’s.

 This picture that was kindly sent to me by Leo Dickinson.
 Read more about Leo’s now legendary work